-2.67 hectares of land on the southern side of Brailwood Road have been allocated on the Policies Map for employment development.
+2.69 hectares of land on the southern side of Brailwood Road have been allocated on the Policies Map for employment development.

-Development proposals on the site will be required to address the general policy requirements in the Amended Core Strategy and the Development Management Policies in Chapter 7, with particular referenceto Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, and make appropriate contributions to infrastructure provision in accordance with the Developer Contributions SPD.
+Development proposals on the site will be required to address the general policy requirements in the Amended Core Strategy and the Development Management Policies in Chapter 7, with particular referenceto Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, Policy DM5(b) regarding flood risk, and make appropriate contributions to infrastructure provision in accordance with the Developer Contributions SPD.